Natural Theology and Natural Religion

 - –––, 2000, “God, Possibility, and Kant”, Faith and Philosophy, 17(4): 425–40.

-- Alston, William P., 1991, Perceiving God: The Epistemology of Religious Experience, Cornell University Press.
+- Alston, William P., 1991, Perceiving God: The Epistemology of Religious Experience, Ithaca, NY: Cornell University Press.

-- Anselm, Saint, , Anselm: Basic Writings, Translated by Thomas Williams, Indianapolis: Hackett Publishing.
+- Anselm, 2007, Anselm: Basic Writings, translated by Thomas Williams, Indianapolis: Hackett Publishing.

 - Barth, Karl, 1934, Nein!
 Antwort an Emil Brunner, München: C. Kaiser.

-- Berkeley, George, 1710 , A Treatise Concerning the Principles of Human Knowledge, edited by Kenneth Winkler, Indianapolis: Hackett Publishing.
+- Berkeley, George, 1710 , A Treatise Concerning the Principles of Human Knowledge, Kenneth Winkler (ed.), Indianapolis: Hackett Publishing.

 - Chignell, Andrew, 2007, “Belief in Kant”, Philosophical Review, 116(3): 72–101.

 - –––, 2009, “Kant, Modality, and the Most Real Being”, Archiv Für Geschichte Der Philosophie, 91: 157–92.

 - –––, 2012, “Kant, Possibility, and the Threat of Spinoza”, Mind, 121(483): 635–75.